-Council's 2017-18 Operating Plan, Budget and Fees and Charges were adopted in June 2017 after a thorough process of development and community consultation.
+Council's 2018-19 Operational Plan, Budget and Fees and Charges were adopted in June 2018 after a thorough process of development and community consultation.

-Our Operating Plan and Budget, which forms part of the 2013-17 Delivery Plan, sets out every activity undertaken by Council to deliver on the actions we take to achieve the FuturesPlan20 vision.
+Our Operational Plan and Budget, which forms part of the 2018-21 Delivery Program, sets out every activity to be undertaken by Council to deliver on the actions we take to achieve the YOURfuture2030 vision.

-Council reports progress against the Operating Plan and Budget on a quarterly basis.
+Council reports progress against the Operational Plan and Budget on a bi-annual basis.

 Section 328A of the Local Government Act 1993 which comes into effect from 1 September 2008, provides that Council must keep a public register of all current donations and expenditure declarations lodged by Councillors.